rosikand/canary-crest/README.md

 # Canary CREST Research Code

 Source code regarding my research during the Canary CREST Research Program, Summer 2021.
+Project: "Registration of the T2 and DWI b1200 MRI
+Sequences of the Prostate".

 ## Structure